-Gain peace of mind and keep your kids, guests, and animals safe by having a pool fence that meets regulations.
+Gain peace of mind and keep your kids, guests, and animals safe by having glass pool fencing that meets regulations.

 What Type of Glass is Used in A Glass Pool Fence?

 Pool fences don’t just contain any glass.
 They are constructed from tempered glass, commonly known as safety glass.
-This kind of glass is also in your windscreen, shower door, and sliding doors.
+This glass is also in your windscreen, shower door, and sliding doors.

 Think about what happens when you drop a water glass on the floor — it smashes into shards.
-This is highly dangerous as these sharp pieces can cut you and cause some severe damage.
+This is highly dangerous as these sharp pieces can cut you and cause severe damage.

 The idea behind safety glass is that it is far more substantial to break as easily.
 However, if it does happen to break, it doesn’t shatter in the same way as regular glass.

 If it breaks, it crumbles but will usually remain in place.

 Safety glass is created by heating the glass, adding pressure, and compressing the surface.
 Then the glass is quickly cooled off, which intentionally creates tiny fractures in the glass, making it safer for you!

 Because it is already ‘broken’, this is why toughened glass doesn’t smash into shards when it faces impact.

-The panels for pool fence glass can come in an array of thicknesses from 6 – 18 mm.
+The glass fence panels can come in an array of thicknesses from 6 – 18 mm.

 More extensive panels need to be thicker to ensure their safety.
-When you obtain quotes for installing your pool fence, note how thick the panels are.
+When you obtain quotes for installing your glass pool fencing, note how thick the panels are.

 A quote may be cheaper because they are using thinner panels.
 After all, the thicker ones cost more.
-Gates can be made of more delicate glass, but it’s recommended that the main fence sections are at least 12 mm thick.
+Pool gates can be made of more delicate glass, but it’s recommended that the main fence sections are at least 12 mm thick.

 Types of Glass Pool Fences

 Frameless Glass Pool Fencing

 Homeowners often choose frameless pool fences for their elegance and subtlety.
 They provide a modern effect that you will hardly even notice is there.
 This is due to their lack of framing; glass pool fencing panels can be purchased from most local glaziers as a DIY kit as well.